skillzaa/bilza/readme.md

 1. I think that in year 2022 creating complex animations in Javascript should not be a black art. <b>Any body who has basic javascript knowledge should be able to create animations.</b>

-1. The main purpose of bilza.js is <strong>to enable</strong> its users to create, share and edit "Javasscript Animation" just like they edit and share HTML files and normal Javascript code.

 1. There are many content types (e.g educational slides, business presentations etc) which we want to be presented like a video but should be edit-able like normal text (or a power point presentation).
 Incase of video format;  editing is very expensive and time consuming.
 On the other hand editing a javascript animation is just editing few commands.

 1. Incase you want your message / presentation to reach millions of viewers and the message is in videos format: the file size will be atleast 2-10 Mb (and this is on the lowest side).
 Imgaine how many people will be reluctant to download such a heavy file or to share it.
 On the other hand a javascript animation is very light weight as compared to video format.
 A javascript animation carrying the same message may have a filesize of few kilo Bites.
 The heaviest thing in a javascript animation is the sound file.